hbctraining/Intro-to-R-online-Catalyst/lessons/1B_Segment_1_Video_B.md

 * The **R console** should be mainly used to inspect objects, test a function or get help.
 * Use `#` signs to comment. **Comment liberally** in your R scripts.
 This will help future you and other collaborators know what each line of code (or code block) was meant to do.
 Anything to the right of a `#` is ignored by R. *A shortcut for this is `Ctrl + Shift + C` if you want to comment an entire chunk of text.*

-## Learning Objectives

-* Employ variables in R.
-* Describe the various data types used in R.
-* Construct data structures to store data.

 ## The R syntax
 Now that we know how to talk with R via the script editor or the console, we want to use R for something more than adding numbers.
 To do this, we need to know more about the R syntax.